 - Credentials that you use to connect your accounts to Zapier are protected with bank-level encryption.

-- The only action that Zapier takes on your accounts are those necessary to run the zaps you create.
+- The only action that Zapier takes on your accounts is those necessary to run the zaps you create.

 - The raw requests Zapier makes to other services on your behalf are stored for 7 days for troubleshooting purposes, then purged on a rolling basis.